Can I Take Quercetin for Histamine Intolerance?

 - Tomato

-Flavonoids like quercetin can stop the release of histamine from mast cells, a key factor in allergic reactions.
-Mast cells are a type of white blood cell that release histamine and other inflammatory chemicals.
-This is a natural part of your immune system reaction.
-Mast cells are found in connective tissue across your whole body, especially under the skin, near blood vessels, lymph vessels, nerves, and in the gut [12].
+Mast cells are found in connective tissue across your whole body, especially under the skin, near blood vessels, lymph vessels, nerves, and in the gut 6.
 These areas tend to be where you might experience an allergic reaction (rash, lymph node swelling, digestive issues).
-Sometimes mast cells release too much histamine which leads to disproportionate reactions.
+Sometimes mast cells release too much histamine, which leads to disproportionate reactions.
 That’s where flavonoids can help.

-Flavonoids can also suppress the production of IL-4 and IL-13, which are inflammatory cytokines involved in allergies, and influence immune cell development [12].
+Flavonoids can also suppress the production of IL-4 and IL-13, which are inflammatory cytokines involved in allergies, and influence immune cell development 6.
 Cytokines are signaling proteins that activate as part of an immune response.

-Quercetin also has the potential to treat asthma and food allergies, as shown in studies with rats and human cells with no noted side effects [12].
-And rats who regularly ate quercetin stopped having allergic reactions, such as peanut-induced anaphylaxis [12].
 While this is quite impressive, it may not exactly translate to humans.
 So, please don’t swap out your EpiPen for quercetin.
-Adding quercetin into your supplement regimen may be beneficial in reducing the intensity of a reaction, however, we need more research to confirm this for sure.
+Adding quercetin into your supplement regimen may be beneficial in reducing the intensity of a reaction; however, we need more research to confirm this for sure.

 How Does Quercetin Work To Reduce Histamine Intolerances?

-There isn’t direct research looking at quercetin’s role in reducing histamine intolerance, but preliminary research suggests that quercetin is a promising treatment for any allergic and inflammatory conditions that involve histamine release [10, 14, 15, 16].
+There isn’t direct research looking at quercetin’s role in reducing histamine intolerance, but preliminary research suggests that quercetin is a promising treatment for any allergic and inflammatory conditions that involve histamine release 8 9 10 11.

 This may include things like seasonal allergies, topical skin reactions like rashes or hives, and food sensitivities.

-The results seem to be more pronounced in females (who experience histamine intolerance symptoms more often than males), and people with diagnosed diseases.
+The results seem to be more pronounced in females (who experience histamine intolerance symptoms more often than males) and people with diagnosed diseases.

-Human clinical trials have shown that quercetin can reduce symptoms of seasonal allergies, contact dermatitis, and sun sensitivity [10, 17].
+Human clinical trials have shown that quercetin can reduce symptoms of seasonal allergies, contact dermatitis, and sun sensitivity 8 12.

 How to Take Quercetin for Best Results